aws/aws-graviton-getting-started/java.md

 ### Java JVM Options
 There are numerous options that control the JVM and may lead to better performance.

-- Three flags `-XX:-TieredCompilation -XX:ReservedCodeCacheSize=64M -XX:InitialCodeCacheSize=64M`
+- Flags `-XX:-TieredCompilation -XX:ReservedCodeCacheSize=64M -XX:InitialCodeCacheSize=64M`
 have shown large (1.5x) improvements in some Java workloads.
-The flags are eliminating tiered compilation and are restricting the size of the code cache which allows the Graviton cores to better predict branches.
+Corretto 17 needs two additional flags:
+`-XX:CICompilerCount=2 -XX:CompilationMode=high-only`. `ReservedCodeCacheSize`/`InitialCodeCacheSize`
+should be equal and can be in range: 64M...127M.
+The JIT compiler stores generated code in the code cache.
+The flags change the size of the code cache from the default 240M to the smaller one.
+The smaller code cache may help CPU to improve the caching and prediction of jitted code.
+The flags disable the tiered compilation to make the JIT compiler able to use the smaller code cache.
 These are helpful on some workloads but can hurt on others so testing with and without them is essential.